1,000+ Opportunities

 The Foundation does not seek donations from other sources. © 2026 wilburforce foundation

-Based on current listing details, eligibility includes: Non-profit organizations with 501(c)(3) status in the U.S. or 149(1)(f) status in Canada, as well as some organizations in Mexico, that are currently operating within the foundation's priority geographic regions in Western North America.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations with 501(c)(3) status in the U.S. or 149(1)(f) status in Canada, as well as some organizations in Mexico, that are currently operating within the foundation's priority geographic regions in Western North America.
+Confirm the full requirements in the official notice before applying.